Vlachs in medieval Bosnia and Herzegovina

 Vlachs in medieval Bosnia and Herzegovina were a Western Balkans based population descending from a mixture of Romanized pre-Slavic Romance-speaking peoples and the South Slavs.
-From the 14th century the ethnic meaning of term "Vlach" was replaced with a more societal understanding, often referring to a specific lifestyle and social structure common to some local Slavic communities.
+From the 14th century the ethnic meaning of the term "Vlach" was replaced with a more societal understanding, often referring to a specific lifestyle and social structure common to some local Slavic communities.
 These groups practiced transhumance as herdsmen, shepherds, farmers, and in time developed peculiar socio-political organizational units known as katuns.
 With their caravans, Vlach carried out much of the traffic between Bosnian inland and coastal cities such as Dubrovnik.
 They also had close contacts and militarily served various Bosnian noble families and kings.

 History

 In older scholarship, Marko Vego argued Vlach autochthony because some Vlach settlements named after Vlach tribes, like of Vojnići and Hardomilje, are found near Roman forts and monuments, while Bogumil Hrabak supported Vego's assertion that the Vlachs preceded both Ottoman Turks and Bosnian Slavs in Zachlumia, but by now it is certain that they emerged only as a medieval symbiosis of both autochthonous and Slavic peoples.
 Hrabak and Dominik Mandić argued that some Vlachs from Herzegovina migrated there from Thessaly, Epirus and Macedonia before the Ottoman invasion into Southern Europe, but although probably happened some waves of small migrations from there and Albania to Montenegro, Serbia and Bosnia and Herzegovina, for such theorization there is a lack of evidence and loose onomastic correlations cannot be used as generalized evidence of a certain linguistic and geographic origin of an individual.

 Vlachs are first mentioned in Bosnian documents in c.
 1234 by ban Matej Ninoslav.
 Sources from 1361, 1385, 1399, 1406, 1407, 1408 and 1417 among others mention them in relation to Bosnian bans and kings.
 Vlachs in the Bosnian state of Tvrtko I were considered as military element.
 The relationship of Vlach katuns and feudal holdings can be traced from the 14th century.
 By 1382 they were under the jurisdiction of the Bosnian ruler, and later assigned to large landowners.
 The Vlachs and lords' relationships indicate that medieval Bosnia was not compact – some Vlach vassals of the ruler, like Gleđević clan for instance, were on considerable distance away from the royal lands.
 Some Vlach vassals, like Nenko Krajsalić or Radoslav Borojević, became vassals fairly late although Kosača ruled certain lands near eastern banks of Neretva river for fifteen years.
 Some Vlach vassals, like Maleš clan, were vassals in part to Pavlović and in part to Kosača family, although working on Kosača holdings.